 Urban Archive App (download here)

-Comfortable walking shoes (plan on approx. two miles of walking)
+Comfortable walking shoes and water (plan on approx. two miles of walking)

 6:00-6:30 PM: Welcome and team registration at Center for Architecture